-This is the one day when the fondness of Chinese cuisine by Bengalis take a backseat.
-No fried rice but basanti pulao, no chili chicken but kosha mangsho and no custard but mishti doi.
-Like any other regions of India, Bengalis are protective about their cuisine and no matter how many Bengali restaurants open up, any Bengali would say that the best Bengali food is his home cooked food and each member of the family will have one signature dish.
+This is the one day when fondness for Chinese cuisine by Bengalis takes a backseat.
+No fried rice but basanti pulao, no chilli chicken but kosha mangsho and no custard but mishti doi.
+Like any other region of India, Bengalis are protective about their cuisine and no matter how many Bengali restaurants open up, any Bengali would say that the best Bengali food is his home-cooked food and each member of the family will have one signature dish.

 By now, it is evident that we are not heading towards any logical conclusion.
 I sought food researcher Pritha di’s help.
 As per her, the yellow Basanti pulao has the origins from Shahjahani Zard Pulao and the Hindus embraced it.
 The Zamindars were influenced by the Murshidabadi and Bangladeshi Nawabs and hence they used saffron in their pulao too.
 Soon it became an aspirational dish for commons and as saffron was expensive, holud or turmeric became a convenient substitute.
 Zard pulao is perhaps the only vegetable pulao recipe documented as there are other pulaos with vegetables but albeit with meat in it.